FMD is committed to an environment that supports the highest standards of research integrity

-Professor Grigg advises SMD on emerging Research Integrity themes from sources such as Retraction Watch, the Committee on Publication Ethics, the World Conference in Research Integrity, and the UK Research Integrity Office.
+Professor Grigg advises FMD on emerging Research Integrity themes from sources such as Retraction Watch, the Committee on Publication Ethics, the World Conference in Research Integrity, and the UK Research Integrity Office.

 We support an environment where auditing other researchers data is regarded as a normal part of the research process.